Stay up to date

 Authentication and Authorisation are the pillars of a security system.
 These two concepts work closely in today’s internet applications defining who can access and what access is available.
 Let’s see what authentication and authorisation terms are:

-- Authentication – who you are (e.g. you require username, password to login).
+- Authentication – who you are (e.g. you require a username, password to login).
 In the security context, broken user authentication flaw is a relevant example.

 HTTP Authentication (Basic & Bearer) Methods